 Native Seeds/SEARCH (NS/S) is a nonprofit seed conservation organization based in Tucson, Arizona.
-Our story began in 1983 following a profound realization.
-While working on a Meals for Millions project to assist the Tohono O’odham Nation with establishing gardens, NS/S co-founders Gary Nabhan and Mahina Drees presented tribal elders with broccoli and radish seeds.
-“What we are really looking for,” the elders replied, “are the seeds for the foods our grandparents used to grow.”
-This revelatory remark inspired the formation of Native Seeds/SEARCH as a collector and preserver of these endangered traditional seeds.
+Our story began in 1983 when co-founders Gary Nabhan and Mahina Drees worked on a food security Meals for Millions project to assist the Tohono O’odham Nation in establishing gardens for their sustainable food needs.
+In discussions with tribal elders they were told “What we are really looking for are the seeds for the foods our grandparents used to grow.”
+This sagely remark inspired the formation of Native Seeds/SEARCH as a collector and preserver of these endangered traditional seeds.

 Since its founding, Native Seeds/SEARCH has been dedicated to this calling to conserve the rich agro-biodiversity of the arid Southwest because of its genetic and cultural importance.
 What began as a humble operation with seeds stored in chest freezers has grown to a state-of-the art conservation facility, a host of innovative programs and educational initiatives, and an organization recognized as a leader in the heirloom seed movement.
 Preserved in our seed bank are nearly 2,000 varieties of aridlands-adapted seeds, many of them rare or endangered.
 We promote the use of these ancient crops and their wild relatives by distributing seeds to traditional communities and to gardeners worldwide.
 Currently we offer over 500 varieties from the NS/S collection (which we grow out at our Conservation Farm in Patagonia, Arizona) alongside native crafts, gifts, foods, and more.
 These one-of-a-kind seeds and items are available through our online store, annual seedlisting, and at our retail store in central Tucson.